caddyserver/website/src/docs/markdown/caddyfile/directives/method.md

 # method

-Rewrites the request to change the HTTP method.
+Changes the HTTP method on the request.

 ## Syntax